This tutorial has two parts: Part 1 | Part 2

 - The name "Screen1", which is the name of the Screen component.
 You'll see it listed in the Components panel in the Designer.
 You can't change the name of the first Screen component in the current version of App Inventor but you can create additional screens with names of anything you should choose.

-- The Title property of the screen, which is what you'll see in the phone's title bar.
+- The Title property of the screen, which is what you'll see in the mobile device's title bar.
 Title is a property of the Screen component.
 The Title starts out being "Screen1", which is what you used in HelloPurr.
 However, you can change it, as you're doing for PaintPot.
 To reiterate, the name and the title of Screen1 are initially the same, but you can change the title if you want.

 You'll use these components to make PaintPot: